matiasmarquez/validao-partner-simulator/README.md

 ## Configuration API
-The following properties can be passed in the `config` object to the `validao.openDummyStakeModal()` function:
+The following properties can be passed in the `config` object to the `validao.openStakeModal()` function:

 | Property  | Type     | Default            | Description                                                                                                                                                                                                  |
 |-----------|----------|--------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|